Dog Gone: Plot

 Outraged, Brian starts a support group, and decides to call it "The Quahog Animal Equal Rights League", to convince the town that the lives of animals should be of equal value to humans'.
 As the town citizens learn more about it, however, none of them are keen on changing their lifestyles if it means no processed meats and medical research on animals, and even become interested in how dogs taste after Brian mentions they are eaten in some cultures.
 Refusing to listen any further, they chase after Brian in an attempt to eat him.

 Brian realizes that if no one cares about the lives of animals, then he is worthless to the Griffin family and everyone else.
 Stewie finds Brian crying in the bathtub, and, seeing how upset Brian is and feeling sorry for him, Stewie successfully fakes his death by putting his collar (which Brian hadn't been wearing) on a stray and killing it in a liquor store fire.
 The Griffins are devastated upon learning about Brian's supposed death, and realize how close a friend he was to them.
 Seeing this, Stewie rushes upstairs to show Brian how much the Griffins still care about him, regardless of his species.
 Brian then realizes his life does have a purpose and thanks Stewie for helping him, and decides to remain hidden to let the Griffins grieve a little longer.

 Meanwhile, Quagmire accidentally knocks over a carton of Kool-Aid mix on the kitchen floor of the Griffin's house and leaves Peter to take the blame.
 Frustrated with having to clean Peter's messes, Lois hires a Hispanic maid named Consuela to clean their house.
-But Consuela quickly proves to be very stubborn, refusing to leave after her work hours and sleeping at the Griffins' house overnight, much to Peter and Lois' annoyance.
+Consuela quickly proves to be very stubborn, refusing to leave after her work hours and sleeping at the Griffins' house overnight, much to Peter and Lois' annoyance.
 They try to fire her and even bribe her to leave, but she still refuses (though she takes the money they offer her anyway).
 In a last-ditch attempt, Peter finally gets rid of her by tricking her into inhaling chloroform on a handkerchief, and leaves her in a basket on Joe's front porch.